inexorgame-obsolete/wiki-mirror/Home.md

 See [this page](https://github.com/orgs/inexorgame/people) for more information.

 **Will it stay compatible with Cube2?**
-* No. In order to make a new game we have to break up with the old standards.
+* No. In order to make a new game, we have to break up with the old standards.
 This is a fork, not a mod!

 For more information see the
 ## [FAQ](https://github.com/inexorgame/code/wiki/Frequently-Asked-Questions)

 ## Objectives

-* Keep this old school game with its classic gameplay alive
+* Keep this old school game with its' classic gameplay alive
 * Discuss and implement community ideas
 * Reach the audience this game deserves
 * Make it 100% [open source software](https://creativecommons.org/about/program-areas/technology/technology-resources/software/) and free of restricting licenses